rnelson/KeysExportViewer/README.md

 use on an install.
 At the time I created this project, this was also a great way to learn some new-to-me .NET development.

+A huge thank you to [all those who have contributed](https://github.com/rnelson/KeysExportViewer/blob/master/CONTRIBUTORS.md) to the project, helping keep it alive and useful to developers.

 Features
 --------
 * Displays each serial number for product keys
 * Displays HTML data where present in place of serial numbers
+* Allows you to filter the list, showing just the entries you are looking for

 Future Goals
 ------------